ella7/nightscout-workflows/README.md

 ### Installation
 You first need to make sure Workflow is installed on your device.

 [Get Workflow]

+Click on one of the links below to get the desired workflow.
+Workflow will ask for a few inputs (i.e.: your Nightscout URL).
+You can make additional customizations and configurations from within the app.

+### Workflows
+ - [Meter BG] Simple workflow to enter a metered blood glucose value and save to CarePortal.

 ### Todos

  - Lots - just getting started
  - Add several other workflows.
 Suggestions are welcomed, so please feel free to submit issues.
 Pull requests are even better.
+ - Add screenshots to README
+ - Add instructions and screenshots for adding a workflow to your homescreen, to the today widget, and to Apple Watch.

 License